-Recovering Titan with the Odysseus underwater robot was complex, dangerous, emotional
+Recovering the Titan 12,500 feet underwater was dangerous, complex, emotional

 “I have to apologize,” Cassano said, his voice cracking as he described the moment the debris was found.
 He said he and his crew were still experiencing “a lot of emotion.”

-The Canadian ship Horizon Arctic brought Odysseus to the site where it was then offloaded into the ocean.
-The ship returned to port Wednesday with mangled chunks of the submersible, and the wreckage was unloaded the same day, Cassano said.
+The Canadian ship Horizon Arctic brought Odysseus to the search area that had been established for the Titan, and the underwater robot was offloaded into the ocean on June 22.
+The ship returned to port Wednesday with mangled chunks of the submersible.

 Investigating the debris is a crucial part of a multiagency investigation into why the Titan imploded on its way to view wreckage of the Titanic, killing five.
-The Coast Guard said it had retrieved what are likely human remains from the debris.
+The Coast Guard, which is leading the investigation, said it had retrieved what are likely human remains from the debris.

-Pelagic has locations outside Buffalo and in Massachusetts and has played a key role in the investigation.

 “It’s a very complex operation and fraught with danger,” Cassano said of the process to locate, then retrieve the debris. “… Sadly, our rescue turned into a recovery.”